eccentricdevotion/TARDIS/weeping-angels.md

 ## Requirements

-**From version 4.0.0 this plugin requires Paper server or a compatible fork.**
+**From version 4.0.0 this plugin/module requires Paper server or a compatible fork.**

 For the full experience (textures and sounds), you'll need the [TARDIS-Resource-Pack](http://tardisjenkins.duckdns.org:8080/job/TARDIS-Resource-Pack/)